cmantoux/graph-spectral-variability/README.md

 ## Requirements

 The code was tested on Python 3.8.
 In order to run the code, the Python packages listed in `requirements.txt` are needed.
-They can be installed for instance with with `conda`:
+They can be installed for instance with `conda`:

 ```
 conda create -n gsv -c conda-forge --file requirements.txt